Serbian Croatian Bosnian Montenegrin: my Intimate Experience with the Languages of ex Yugoslavia

 No interpreters.
 Because the Macedonian and the Slovenian have learned some Serbo-Croatian and can make themselves clear and take part even in bar fights in the languages of ex Yugoslavia.

-Are Serbian Croatian Bosnian and Montenegrin different languages?
+Are Serbian Croatian Bosnian and Montenegrin the same language?

 There is a word that describes the relation between Serbian Croatian Bosnian and Montenegrin languages perfectly: naški.
 It’s coined from the possessive pronoun naš (ours) and the suffix -ski that we use for making adverbs and that you’ve seen in the names of languages: srpski, hrvatski, engleski, norveški.